openrndr/openrndr-guide/dokgen/README.md

     }
 }
 ```
-Use this annotation to produce a video file
-(a window recording).
+Use this annotation to produce a video file (a window recording).
-The default duration is 10 seconds,
-30 frames per second and no multiSampling,
-although arguments can be specified to alter
-those values.
+The full syntax looks like this:
+`@ProduceVideo(path: String, duration: Double = 10.0, frameRate: Int = 30, multiSampling: Int = 0)`.

 ### ProduceScreenshot